This post may include affiliate links; see our disclosure policy.

 Japanese eggplant

-We tried this recipe with globe eggplant to see if there would be a flavor difference.
+We found a few Japanese eggplants at our farmer’s market, but we sometimes also find it at mainstream grocery stores.
+We actually tried this recipe with globe eggplant to see if there was a flavor difference.
 Turns out, the Japanese eggplant was much tastier!

 Japanese Eggplant